allocate-engineering/library-data-modeling-interview/README.md

 # Library Management System - Domain Modeling Interview

 This interview question is designed to test your **domain modeling skills** at both the database and object-oriented programming layers.

+Please read these instructions in full before you begin coding.

 ## Overview

 You're tasked with designing and implementing a basic library management system from scratch.
 To do this you'll need to:

 1. **Analyze business requirements** and identify key entities and relationships
 2. **Design a database schema** that enforces business rules and supports efficient queries
 3. **Model the domain in C#** that accurately represent the business domain
 4. **Implement business logic** that handles real-world constraints and edge cases